 Last summer I was traveling for the sixth time to Iceland.
 Besides that I really love this island my main reason for another trip was my long-term project of making a coffee table book of Iceland.

 My intention was to really show the diversity of Iceland in this book and I was still missing some good images of the more remote highland areas.
-To be able to reach these areas you need a well prepared SUV.
-Therefore I bought a used Nissan Patrol from the German military, added a snorkel and some large MT tyres and decided to take the ferry again from Denmark to Iceland instead of a plane and rental car.
+To be able to reach these areas you need a well-prepared SUV.
+Therefore I bought a used Nissan Patrol from the German military, added a snorkel and some large MT tires, and decided to take the ferry again from Denmark to Iceland instead of a plane and rental car.

-After a very rough and uncomfortable ferry ride with 7 m waves and wind velocities around 100 km/h we finally reached Seyðisfjörður on the east coast of Iceland.
-Our first destination were the waterfalls Hengifoss and Litlanesfoss close to Egilsstaðir.
+After a very rough and uncomfortable ferry ride with 7 m waves and wind velocities around 100 km/h, we finally reached Seyðisfjörður on the east coast of Iceland.
+Our first destinations were the waterfalls Hengifoss and Litlanesfoss close to Egilsstaðir.

 Although I’ve visited this NP several times in the past it’s still one of my favorite places in Iceland and never ceases to amaze me.

 Both the canyon itself and its several waterfalls are extremely spectacular.

 After two nights at the Ásbyrgi campground, we took the F862 and 843 to the Sprengisandur (F26).
 Since we had been many times at Mývatn and Goðafoss we didn’t stop there this time but instead went directly to the Aldeyjarfoss to shoot it from both sides of the river at sunset.
 Afterward, we spent the night at the always very windy and cold Nýidalur campground on the Sprengisandur.

 After a quick visit of the Þjófafoss and a longer stop at the Háifoss, we drove directly to the Hveravellir campground on the Kjölur (35), skipping again some main attractions like the Gullfoss and Geysir this time.